 Colorado law does not require private employers to provide employees with either paid or unpaid holiday leave.
 In Colorado, a private employer can require an employee to work holidays.
 An employer does not have to pay an employee premium pay, such as one and a half (1½) times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime CO Department of Labor and Employment – Holiday Leave If a private employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.

 Visit our Colorado State Holidays page for a list of holidays recognized and observed by the state of Colorado as well as information regarding state laws governing holiday leave for public employers and employees.

 Jury Duty Leave

-An employer may not discharge, penalize, harass, threaten, or coerce an employee for responding to a jury summons or serving on a jury.
+An employer may not discharge, penalize, harass, threaten, coerce or substantially interfere with an employee for responding to a jury summons or serving on a jury.
 Colorado Stat.
 13-71-134

 Colorado law does not require employers to provide employees bereavement leave or leave to attend funerals.
 Bereavement leave is leave that is taken by an employee due to the death of another individual, usually a close relative.
 Employers may choose to provide bereavement leave and may be required to comply with any bereavement policy or practice they maintain.